wifinigel/wifinigel.github.io/index.md

 ## About Me

-Find out more about my Wi-Fi related stuff at: [http://wifinigel.com](http://wifinigel.com)
+Find out more about my Wi-Fi related stuff at: [http://wifinigel.com](http://wifinigel.com).
+You can find me on twitter ast: [twitter.com/wifinigel](https://twitter.com/wifinigel)